For parents of kids with type 1 diabetes, "worry" is an understatement

 Post a photo, video or tip to the Inspiration Exchange!

 What if there were a way to help reduce the stress parents experience when they're away from their children with diabetes?
 A whopping 96% of T1D parents agreed it would help alleviate their worries if they could remotely check their child's blood sugar when they're not physically together.1

-The Accu-Chek® Connect system is designed to offer that peace of mind by allowing parents to confidently stay in the know when children are out of reach.3 The system includes the Accu-Chek Aviva Connect meter, an app available for Apple and Android devices, and an online portal.
-As a result, children, parents and healthcare providers can view, share and access blood sugar data anytime—even when they aren't together.
+The Accu-Chek® Guide meter and the Accu-Chek Connect app are designed to offer that peace of mind by allowing parents to confidently stay in the know when children are out of reach.3 As a result, children, parents and healthcare providers can view, share and access blood sugar data anytime—even when they aren't together.
 The app also includes an insulin calculator that makes it easy to calculate how much insulin is needed at each meal.4

 "The availability of a diabetes management system that allows me to see my son's blood glucose levels, how he's tracking and how he's eating—from virtually anywhere, without constantly calling and texting my son—would certainly put my mind at ease," said Lisa.

 1Roche Accu-Chek Connect survey conducted by Wakefield Research.
 QuickRead report, 500 U.S. parents of children with type 1 diabetes.
 June, 2015.